mobxjs/mobx/docs/refguide/computed.md

 stop()

 order.price = 3
-// Neither the computation nor autorun will be re-computed.
+// Neither the computation nor autorun will be recomputed.
 ```

 The above example nicely demonstrates the benefits of a `computed` value, it acts as a caching point.